ninabarzh/broomstick/content/posts/nvd.md

 ### Advocate loudly and unapologetically

 The failure of the NVD is not just a technical glitch; it is a policy choice.
-If defenders want reliable infrastructure, they must pressure lawmakers, agencies, and industry bodies to treat vulnerability management as critical infrastructure.
+If defenders want reliable infrastructure, they can choose to pressure lawmakers, agencies, and industry bodies to treat vulnerability management as critical infrastructure.
 That means showing up to consultations, submitting testimony, and making noise in forums that policymakers cannot ignore.
 Silence has already delivered us the backlog.
 Outrage might at least slow the decline.